 Concerning the SIU, we tabled our concerns about the delay in decision and the mitigations in place to respond to the report when it is released.
 As for Regulation 58/16, we expressed our concerns regarding the lack of longevity and sustainability in this regulation and proposed legislative amendments to ensure longevity.

-> On February 6, 2017, several leaders from the Black community across Canada joined forces to open dialogue with Parliamentarians about anti-Black racism in Canada in a national day of action.
-Farhia Ahmed, co-chair and media spokesperson of the Coalition participated as a lobbyist on this day.
+On February 6, 2017, several leaders from the Black community across Canada joined forces to open dialogue with Parliamentarians about anti-Black racism in Canada in a national day of action.
+Members of the Coalition team participated as a lobbyist on this day.
 Meetings with 61 MPs took place in an 8-hour period.
 In addition to the main call to action regarding recognizing the United Nations’ (UN) declaration of the International Decade for People of African Descent, many conversations were had with Parliamentarians on the case of Mr. Abdi.
 MPs were asked to amplify concerns at federal tables where possible.
 The Coalition is now planning follow up meetings with MPs in March of 2017.

-> In all of our discussions with officials, we made it a point to not only share our concerns, but in each case, we have provided concrete ideas for action.
+In all of our discussions with officials, we made it a point to not only share our concerns, but in each case, we have provided concrete ideas for action.

 While the circumstances that led to the need for this Coalition are devastating and painful to re-live, it is important to point out that the opportunity exists to make real and meaningful change.
 The Coalition recognizes that there are still many struggles that lay ahead.
 However, we are honoured and humbled to be recognized for our work to date.
 Since our inception in August of 2016, the Coalition has received the following awards and nominations: